 Table of Contents

-In total I spent 64 days on the mainland.
+In total, I spent 64 days on the mainland.
 We won’t consider my time in Okinawa, as island life tends to be more expensive and can be considered a bit of a detour.
 Regardless, during what amounted to 2 and a half months, in total I spent £1,059.
 As mentioned previously, this included EVERYTHING.
-Every nights accommodation, every form of travel between and within destinations, all food and plenty of extras such as attractions, souvenirs and the odd heavy night out on the town.
+Every night’s accommodation, every form of travel between and within destinations, all food and plenty of extras such as attractions, souvenirs and the odd heavy night out on the town.
 That works out accurately as £15.43 per day!

 To reach such a limit, there are a few tricks and tips on how to do so.
 That’s what I’m here to help you with.
 We’ll look at all the four aspects of travel mentioned above.
 For each aspect of your travels savings can be made and ensures you can squeeze every last day out of that visa and properly travel Japan on a budget.

 Without a shadow of a doubt, this will be your biggest expense during your time in Japan.
-However, it’s easy enough to make a tonne of savings with a a bit of research and a few wise choices.
+However, it’s easy enough to make a tonne of savings with a bit of research and a few wise choices.
 That being said it’s difficult to find a true bargain compared to other countries.
 Undoubtedly a big factor on why Japan on a budget can be so tricky.

 First and foremost, just like anywhere else, hostels are generally your best bet.
 They typically have the lowest prices available and are never really in short supply.
-Unfortunately in Japan the prices can’t be considered low compared to what you might be used to.
+Unfortunately in Japan, the prices can’t be considered low compared to what you might be used to.
 The lowest prices available throughout various Japanese cities range from £7-£13, which really adds up as your trip gets longer.

-Usually I’d recommend Hostel World to find the cheapest prices, yet Japan is the only country to date which this isn’t the case.
+Usually, I’d recommend Hostel World to find the cheapest prices, yet Japan is the only country to date which this isn’t the case.
 In my experience, your best option is finding a place on Air BnB.
-In practically every point I visited, this is where I managed to find the cheapest accommodation.
+At practically every point I visited, this is where I managed to find the cheapest accommodation.
 Not only do they have cheaper hostel options, but will also occasionally include guesthouses which are even cheaper than the equivalent hostel!
 Added luxury and privacy for a cheaper price!

 Additionally, if long term travel is the game, then I would always suggest volunteering.
-You can find plenty of hostels, schools, farm, families and much more that are willing to take on volunteers.
-Though ideally nobody wants to work while they’re travelling, some of these hosts might only require 3 days work or a couple of hours over 5 days.
+You can find plenty of hostels, schools, farms, families and much more that are willing to take on volunteers.
+Though ideally, nobody wants to work while they’re travelling, some of these hosts might only require 3 days of work or a couple of hours over 5 days.
 This way you’ll get a place to stay without paying a single penny, negating ALL your accommodation costs while you’re there.
 If you truly want to travel Japan on a budget, this is the way to do it.
-By doing this I ensured I had a completely free months living in Kyoto and lived in a Buddhist temple for a week.
+By doing this I ensured I had a completely free month living in Kyoto and lived in a Buddhist temple for a week.